 All Executive Board members shall serve without compensation.

-An Executive Board member shall be designated by the President with the consent of the Board to serve as Parliamentarian with the duties of interpreting the MCDC’s Charter, and By-laws, and the most recent edition of Robert’s Rules of Order, to ensure the activities of the MCDC are in keeping with both the spirit and meaning of these documents and to provide guidance in these matters.
+An member in Good Standing may be designated by the President with the consent of the Board to serve as Parliamentarian with the duties of interpreting the MCDC’s Charter, and By-laws, and the most recent edition of Robert’s Rules of Order, to ensure the activities of the MCDC are in keeping with both the spirit and meaning of these documents and to provide guidance in these matters.

 ELECTIONS